 Cord Cutting Guides, News, and Reviews

 You can pretty quickly determine whether or not a game will be available to stream on NHL.TV by thinking about TV rights.
-If the game is on national TV — like Wednesday night NBC games are, or like all playoff games are — then it's not going to be available on NHL.TV.
-If a team involves an NHL team that has TV rights in your market, then that game will air on a regional sports network (RSN) in your region, and will not be available on NHL.TV.
-(Some sports fans use proxy servers or VPNs to trick league streaming services into thinking that they are elsewhere, effectively making all games that aren't nationally televised available to stream — but you should know that doing this is against the terms of service for services like NHL.TV, and could get you in trouble or, more likely, get your subscription canceled with no refund.)
+If the game is on national TV — like Wednesday night NBC games, or all playoff games — then it's not going to be available on NHL.TV.
+If a game involves an NHL team that has TV rights in your market, then that game will air on a regional sports network (RSN) in your region, and will not be available on NHL.TV.
+(Some sports fans use proxy servers or VPNs to trick league-streaming services into thinking that they are elsewhere.
+This effectively makes all games that aren't nationally televised available to stream — but you should know that doing this is against the terms of service for services like NHL.TV, and could get you in trouble or, more likely, get your subscription canceled with no refund.)

 Looking to watch a team in your own market?
 NHL.TV won't work for that, but you have other options for watching NHL Hockey without cable.

-NHL.TV offers you a whole lot of hockey, but that hockey doesn't come cheap: you'll pay $139.99 when you subscribe to a year of NHL.TV.
-Of course, if you break that down per game that you can watch with the service, it's actually a pretty good deal — it all depends on how much you use NHL.TV!
+NHL.TV offers you a whole lot of hockey, but that hockey doesn't come cheap: You'll pay $144.99 when you subscribe to a year of NHL.TV.
+Of course, if you break that down per game, it's actually a pretty good deal — it all depends on how much you use NHL.TV!

-If you're not sure how much you'll use NHL.TV, if you want more flexibility for a potential cancellation, or if you simply want to spread out your payments a bit instead of forking over a lump sum, then you'll want to consider NHL.TV's monthly subscription option.
+If you're not sure how much you'll use it, or you want more flexibility, or if you simply want to spread out your payments instead of forking over a lump sum, then you'll want to consider NHL.TV's monthly subscription option.
 If you subscribe to NHL.TV on a monthly basis, you'll pay $24.99 per month.
 That works out to be a bit more over the course of a season than the annual option, but you're paying for flexibility.